Chimtarga Pass

 One of my photos, at about 3900 meters.
 No trail to be seen, but plenty of routes to choose as you go directly up the valley towards the 4100 meter camp.
 Walking on melting snowfields and large rocks does not result in a visible trail.

 After the 4100 meter camp there will soon be two or more routes to choose from (clear, obvious trails once the snow is melted) until just below the 4400 meter camp.
 From here there is only one trail/route until you are well down the west side of the pass towards Bolshoi Allo lake.
 It seems easy on the west side at first, as you figure the trail must just stay at the bottom of the gorge/valley, but there are a few spots where you go up a side slope a little ways.
 The trail fades when it goes across areas that get washed away every spring, and in some areas with boulders where a trail won’t get beaten into the ground.
-There are also, above and below Bolshoi Allo, some trails that go the wrong way for a while, beaten into the ground by 50 years of tourists going the wrong way.
+There are also, above and below Buzurg Alo Lake (Bolshoi Allo), some trails that go the wrong way for a while, beaten into the ground by 50 years of tourists going the wrong way.

 I wish I could say you can just use the map on your phone to avoid this, but you are in an east-west gorge and the GPS here is not so great.
 It occasionally jumped around and showed me in a location I know was not possible.
-It does this again in a few spots below Bolshoi Allo lake.
+It does this again in a few spots below Buzurg Alo Lake.
 I know it is not just my problem, as I’ve looked at a number of different GPS tracks by hikers who have all stayed on the same exact trail, and sometimes their GPS tracks/waypoints conflict drastically in these locations, in some cases by over 100 meters.
 I think it’s because in the gorge you no longer have a clear line of sight to the GPS satellites at this latitude (or some such technical explanation).

 Photo at top by the 2019 Chugunov group (PDF link) .
 Photo at bottom mine, also 2019.
 This is on the west side of the pass, halfway between Chimtarga Pass and Bolshoi Allo lake.

 The photo at top was taken after the third week of July, and mine was taken after the third week of September.
 These photos of the same spot (one up close and one from further away) shows why no trail is visible.
 The clear route is what I did: a quick hop over the narrow stream and down the valley on an easy, flat gravel surface.
-But every year during snowmelt any sign of a trail is washed away or filled in with sediment.
+But every year during snowmelt, any sign of a trail is washed away or filled in with sediment.

 Assorted Difficulties and Annoyances (stream crossings, water, dogs, garbage, loud campsites): First up are the stream crossings.
 There is one right after Mutny Lake that flows into the west side of the lake, which can be avoided by going through the boulder field on the east side of the lake.
 Or you can take off your boots and roll up your pants and walk across this small, safe stream.
 An early morning after a cool night may result in a stream that you can jump or step across.
 After 3800 meters on the east side if you stay too far to the left/south side of the gorge, you may have to get across a small but annoying stream.
 It’s very narrow and you should be able to find a place where you can step across without taking off your boots.
 Or, like I did, you can find a snow bridge that the stream flows under.
-On the west side of the pass there should be no streams worth worrying about after July (but your will likely have to take off your boots once before Bolshoi Allo, and once further down the gorge after the lake.).
+On the west side of the pass there should be no streams worth worrying about after July (but your will likely have to take off your boots once before Buzurg Alo Lake, and once further down the gorge after the lake.).

 July2018.jpg